mrhode22/tmauu/pages/about.md

 {% include feature/jumbotron.html objectid="tmauu033" %}

-{% include feature/nav-menu.html sections="About the Collection;About Me;Technical Details %}
+{% include feature/nav-menu.html sections="About the Collection;About Me;Technical Details" %}

 ## About the Collection